Data-Driven Mechanism Design using Multi-Agent Revealed Preferences: RL Mechanism Design using Policy Gradient Optimization

 \textit{Remarks}: \begin{enumerate}[label=\roman*)] \item Observe that this algorithm only evaluates the objective function itself and does not rely on access to its gradients.
 This is appealing for use with our objective function \eqref{eq:ineq_aug} since it is not immediately obvious how one could access or compute the gradient of \eqref{eq:ineq_aug}.

-\item Also notice that the algorithm \eqref{eq:spsa} injects Gaussian noise and thus imitates a simulated annealing \cite{KY03} or stochastic gradient Langevin dynamics \cite{welling2011bayesian} procedure.
+\item Algorithm \eqref{eq:spsa} purposefully injects Gaussian noise and thus imitates a simulated annealing \cite{KY03} or stochastic gradient Langevin dynamics \cite{welling2011bayesian} procedure.
 It turns out that this allows the algorithm to converge to \textit{global} minima of potentially nonconvex functions by escaping local minima \cite{maryak2001global}.
-Indeed, we will provide a result guaranteeing the convergence of our algorithm to the global minima of $L(\theta)$. \end{enumerate} \textit{Implementation}: The full implementation of the SPSA algorithm within our adaptive mechanism design framework can be seen in Algorithm~\ref{alg:amd}.
-In this implementation, the objective function $L(\theta)$ is evaluated by obtaining the empirical dataset $\CD_{\theta}$, with finite empirical strategies \eqref{eq:empdist}, and solving the linear program \eqref{eq:ineq_aug2}.
-Recall the empirical dataset $\CD_{\theta}$ is obtained by "probing" the multi-agent system with constraint functions $\{g_t^i(\cdot)\}_{i=1}^{\na}$ over $T$ time points, and observing the mixed-strategy Nash equilibrium responses $\{\hat{\msb}_t(\theta),t\in[T]\}$ for mechanism $o_{\theta}$.
-We assume that the mechanism parameters are taken from a compact space $\Theta \subset \reals^p$, and so whenever an iterate $\theta_{k+1}$ leaves this space, we project it back onto the boundary of $\Theta$ by the function
+Indeed, we will provide a result guaranteeing the convergence of our algorithm to the global minima of $L(\mech)$. \end{enumerate}

+\paragraph{Implementation} The full implementation of the SPSA algorithm within our adaptive mechanism design framework can be seen in Algorithm~\ref{alg:amd}.
+In this implementation, an estimate $\hat{L}(\mech)$ of the Pareto gap $L(\mech)$ is evaluated by obtaining the empirical dataset $\CD_{\mech}$, with finite-sample empirical distribution \eqref{eq:empdist}, and solving the linear program \eqref{eq:ineq_aug2}.
+Recall the empirical dataset $\CD_{\mech}$ is obtained by "probing" the multi-agent system with constraint functions $\{g_{\mech,t}^i(\cdot)\}_{i=1}^{\na}$ over $T$ time points, and observing the mixed-strategy Nash equilibrium responses $\{\hat{\msb}_t(\mech),t\in[T]\}$ for mechanism $o_{\mech}$.
+We assume that the mechanism parameters are taken from a compact space $\mechspace \subset \reals^p$, and so whenever an iterate $\mech_{k+1}$ leaves this space, we project it back onto the boundary of $\mechspace$ by the function

+Algorithm~\ref{alg:amd} optimizes the stochastic Pareto gap loss function $\hat{L}(\mech)$ using SPSA; in Section~\ref{sec:convg} we will prove that this algorithm is asymptotically consistent, in that it globally minimizes the Pareto gap $L(\mech)$ as the number of empirical samples $N$ and the algorithmic run-time $m$ tend to infinity.